Mane-Network-Team/nbs-player-for-computercraft/README.md

-# nbs-player-for-computercraft
+# NBS Player For Computercraft
- NBS Player for computercraft with speaker
+NBS Player for computercraft with speaker.

+## Demo